-In my research, I follow two major trajectories, one in the early modern period, one in the twentieth century.
-In both projects, I delve into the interaction among three fundamental subcultures of scientific thinking and practice: “modeling,” “computation,” and “simulations.”
-These categories, which I also employ in my teaching, allow me to be versatile in my scholarship, though I daily find myself working out the finer archival details of some major figure or scientific idea.
-I am open to an interdisciplinary and intercultural dialogue, and I always look for new research opportunities.
-You can glance over my list of publications and talks by clicking here.
-Please drop me a message if you recognize the possibility of a research collaboration!
+In my research I focus on the contemporary history of physics (especially the 20th century), but I also have interests in the modern period.
+In both cases, I am interested in the interplay between “modeling,” “computation,” and “simulations” in the natural sciences.
+These categories, which I also use in my teaching, allow me to be very versatile in my scholarship, though I often find myself working on the smallest archival details of some scientific figure or idea.
+I am open to interdisciplinary and cross-cultural dialogue and am always looking for new and impactful research collaborations.
+You can glance over my publications and talks by clicking here.
+If you recognize the possibility of working together, please drop me a message!